-It will be Easter in less than a month, so it’s time to share some delicious and very chocolatey recipes I love baking and making at this time of year!
+It will be Easter in less than a month so it’s time to share some delicious and very chocolatey recipes I love baking and making at this time of year!
 Today I’m sharing this brilliant Easter egg cake.
 It’s fun and great to make with the kids in the kitchen over the Easter break.
-The lightest, pure Vanilla bean buttermilk cake drizzled with the most delicious chocolate ganache icing, then covered with loads of Cadbury’s Chocolate- brilliant!
-This bake is perfect, it’s super moist, buttery and reminded me of a Tunis cake and the chocolate icing is literally to die for!
-Also, you may have noticed from the pictures from this recipe and my previous recipe I am using a pretty side plate quite frequently.
-This was a surprise present from my Grandparent’s- they bought round some amazing plates (which will be being featured soon) and this plate in particular was won by my Great-Grandfather in a competition, I absolutely love the design and I think it is really beautiful- especially when it has a large slice of this cake on it…
+Light and fluffy vanilla bean buttermilk cake drizzled with delicious double chocolate ganache icing and then covered with lots of Easter chocolate.

 4 large free-range eggs, at room temperature

-1. Preheat your oven to 180 degrees C Fan.
-Grease a large bundt tin with a little butter and dust with some flour – being sure to shake off all the excess.
+1. To make the cake: Preheat your oven to 160 degrees fan/180°C/350°F. Grease a large bundt tin with a little butter and dust with some flour – being sure to shake off all the excess.
 Set aside.

-2. Whisk all the dry ingredients (flour, baking powder and soda and the salt) in a bowl together and set aside.
+2. Whisk all the dry ingredients (flour, baking powder, bicarbonate of soda and the salt) in a bowl together and set aside.

-3. Then in a stand mixer, cream the butter, sugar and vanilla together for 5 minutes until really super creamy and fluffy.
+3. In a stand mixer cream the butter, sugar and vanilla together for 5 minutes until really super creamy and fluffy.
 Then add the eggs one by one- beating in incorporate fully before adding the next.
 Now add the butter and mix though.

 4. Finally, add the flour and mix fully.
 Spoon the light vanilla cake batter into the prepared tin.
 Bake for an hour or until a cake tester comes out clean.
 Leave to cool in the cake tin for an hour, then remove gently from pan and allow to cool for another hour.

-6. Then spread the ganache over the top of the cake, decorate with your favourite Easter chocolates and enjoy!
+6. Finish by spreading the ganache over the top of the cake.
+Decorate with your favourite Easter chocolates.
 The cake will keep for up to 4 days in an airtight cake container.